synergy-design-system/synergy-design-system/CONTRIBUTING.md

 #### Assignees and reviewers

-When opening a PR assign yourself to the PR.
-Once a core team member is available he/she should assign him-/herself as a reviewer.
-For each PR it must be considered to involve also a designer, if there are design relevant changes.
+When opening a PR, assign yourself and everyone who should be involved to the PR, at least one maintaining developer and if there are design related tasks a maintaining designer too.
 Design feedback is usually given via Chromatic.

 ## Release changes in framework wrapper packages